 Skull fracture: break in the bone that surrounds the brain

-However, skull fractures typically accompany damage to a major blood vessel within the head can cause a hematoma, or heavy bleeding into or around the brain.
+However, skull fractures typically accompany damage to a major blood vessel within the head that can cause a hematoma or hemorrhage , or heavy bleeding into or around the brain.